AbsPyramid: Benchmarking the Abstraction Ability of Language Models with a Unified Entailment Graph: Introduction

-Our benchmark investigates two questions on whether LLMs can (1) identify valid abstract concepts and (2) generate abstract concepts.
-The evaluation results on 26 popular language models show that: (1) LLMs encounter difficulties understanding abstraction knowledge under zero-shot and in-context learning settings.
-(2) In contrast, fine-tuned models perform better at comprehending abstraction knowledge, especially for nouns.
-(3) Our benchmark incorporates comprehensive abstraction knowledge to improve LLMs significantly across verb entailment graphs and AbstractATOMIC.
+On the \papertitle benchmark, we investigate whether LLMs can (1) identify valid abstract concepts and (2) generate abstract concepts.
+The evaluation results on 26 popular language models reveal that: (1) LLMs encounter difficulties understanding abstraction knowledge under both zero-shot and in-context learning settings.
+(2) In contrast, fine-tuned language models perform better at comprehending abstraction knowledge, especially for nouns.
+(3) Our benchmark incorporates comprehensive abstraction knowledge, which can improve LLMs' performance significantly across verb entailment graphs and AbstractATOMIC.
 To the best of our knowledge, \papertitle presents the first comprehensive evaluation of LLMs' abstraction ability.
 Our benchmark and experiment results provide valuable insights into the abstraction ability of language models and the progress of artificial intelligence within LLM.